The Hobo: Plot

 The hobo goes back to the ticket office.
 A black-face couple arrive: a small man (Bud Ross) and his huge wife.
-The wife takes three cute negro children out of a "handle with care" trunk.
+The wife takes three negro children out of a "handle with care" trunk.
 More and more children then appear, ten in all.
 Finally a huge black-face boy comes out.
 The smaller children dance in a circle around the mother and big boy.

 The hobo tries to work out the price of the tickets.
 He gives the mother a watermelon and the family sit outside and eat it.

 we jump to the police headquarters where a car has been reported stolen with a $50 reward.
 A well-dressed man goes into the station with his wife and offers the hobo his auto in exchange for two train tickets.
 He gives them a string of tickets and they go to the waiting area.
 But he misses the last train.

 Meanwhile Harold has a new roadster.
 The hobo goes to inspect his own new car but thinks it is the roadster and gets in.
 He picks up Dolly.
 Harold reports his car stolen.
 The hobo returns to the ticket office where the well dressed man is trying to get into the safe.
 The man hides.
 The hobo gets into the safe and takes out fuel for the stove, then shuts the safe and leaves.
 He drives off with Dolly.

 At police HQ we are told that the first stolen car belonged to the police chief.
 He flags down a charabanc and they pick up Harold and give chase.

 The hobo and Dolly go to a restaurant.
 The police spot the stolen roadster outside the restaurant and go in.
 The well-dressed man spots the roadster and tries to steal it.
 Everyone comes out of the restaurant and he is arrested.
 The police chief gives the hobo a large pile of money (even though it is Harold's car retrieved).
 Harold has to drive Dolly and the hobo home.
-Dolly apologises to Harold.
+Dolly apologizes to Harold.
 The hobo puts all the new-found cash in her hand.
 He leaves them and gets on the train to his next destination.